 RayCleanTM has no salinity or temperature limitations and has been proven effective in water with UV-T (UV-Transmission) as low as 0.33, which sets the industry benchmark!
 Learn more about UV-Transmission by watching our UV-T movie or download our UV-T leaflet.

 The UV treatment takes place in units with a flow capacity of 300 m3/h.
 Each UV unit is equipped with 60 highly efficient low-pressure UV lamps.
-These lamps are roughly twice as energy efficient as the widely used medium pressure UV lamps, and as they work at much lower temperature they have superior lifetime and no issues with regard to fouling.
+These lamps are roughly twice as energy efficient as the widely used medium pressure UV lamps, and as they work at much lower temperature they have superior lifetime.

 | || |